 We are a leading Latin American provider of airline passenger and cargo service through our two principal operating subsidiaries, Copa Airlines and Copa Colombia.
 Copa Airlines operates from its strategically-located position in the Republic of Panama, and Copa Colombia flies from Colombia to Copa Airlines Hub of the Americas in Panama, and operates a low-cost business model within Colombia and various cities in the region.
-We currently operate a fleet of 106 aircraft, 80 Boeing 737-Next Generation aircraft and 20 Embraer 190 aircraft to meet our growing capacity requirements.
-As of December 31, 2017 the Company had two purchase contracts with Boeing: the first contract entails two firm orders of Boeing 737 Next Generation aircraft, to be delivered in the first half of 2018, and the second contract entails 71 firm orders of Boeing 737 MAX aircraft, which will be delivered between 2018 and 2025.
+As of December 31, 2018 we operate a fleet of 105 aircraft, 82 Boeing 737-Next Generation aircraft, 19 Embraer 190 aircraft and four Boeing 737 MAX 9 aircraft to meet our growing capacity requirements.
+The Company had one purchase contract with Boeing which entails 67 firm orders of Boeing 737 MAX aircraft, agreed to be delivered between 2019 and 2025.

-Copa currently offers approximately 347 daily scheduled flights among 75 destinations in 31 countries in North, Central and South America and the Caribbean from its Panama City hub.
+Copa currently offers approximately 363 daily scheduled flights among 80 destinations in 32 countries in North, Central and South America and the Caribbean from its Panama City hub.
 Copa provides passengers with access to flights to more than 200 other destinations through code-share arrangements with UAL and other airlines pursuant to which each airline places its name and flight designation code on the other's flights.
 Through its Panama City hub, Copa is able to consolidate passenger traffic from multiple points to serve each destination effectively.

 Copa began its strategic alliance with Continental in 1998.
-Since then, Copa, Continental and Continental's successor, United Airlines, or "UAL" or "United," have conducted joint marketing and code-sharing arrangements.
+Since then, Copa, Continental and Continental's successor, United Airlines, or "UAL" or "United", have conducted joint marketing and code-sharing arrangements.
 On October, 2010, Continental merged with United Airlines.
 The combined carrier took the United Airlines name but uses the former Continental's livery and logo.
 All of the service and alliance agreements we had in place with Continental have been transferred to the combined UAL entity.
 We believe that Copa's co-branding and joint marketing activities, which continue with UAL, have enhanced its brand in Latin America, and that the relationship with UAL has afforded it cost-related benefits, such as improved purchasing power in negotiations with aircraft vendors and insurers.
 We have reached a mutually beneficial arrangement with UAL and extended the term, and continue with, an updated alliance agreement from May 2016 forward.
 Due to the long-standing alliance relationship with Continental, and in order to ensure Copa remained fully aligned with Continental on a number of important joint initiatives, Copa officially joined Star Alliance on June 21, 2012, which Continental had joined at the end of 2009.

 Since January 2001, we have grown significantly and have established a track record of consistent profitability, with the one exception of 2015.
-Although in 2015 and 2016 our revenues and margins decreased as compared to 2014, our total operating revenues increased from \$0.3 billion in 2001 to \$2.5 billion in 2017 while our operating margins also increased from 8.6% to 17.4% over the same period.
+Although in 2015 and 2016 our revenues and margins decreased as compared to 2014, our total operating revenues increased from \$0.3 billion in 2001 to \$2.7 billion in 2018 while our operating income also increased from \$25.0 million to \$145.0 million over the same period.